michielkempen/nova-polymorphic-field/README.md

 ### Description

-A Laravel Nova field that allows you to create a **single collection of polymorphic resources**.
+A Laravel Nova field that allows you to create a **collection of polymorphic resources**.

 Depending on the polymorphic type you select:
 1. Different fields will be populated on the form/detail page of your resource.